United States

 Custom AI agents for US operations

-The US is the deepest AI agent market in the world by a wide margin.
-OpenAI, Anthropic, Google DeepMind, Microsoft, and Meta are all headquartered here, which means US businesses get first access to model releases and the cheapest inference rates.
-It also means US buyers are more sophisticated than anywhere else and harder to sell vaporware to.
-I build agents for US clients where the unit economics actually work, which is typically businesses handling more than 50 qualified enquiries per month or running support volume that costs more than $8,000 per month in human time.
+The US is one of the largest AI agent markets globally.
+OpenAI, Anthropic, Google, Microsoft, and Meta are all US-headquartered (Google DeepMind has significant operations in London), which means US businesses tend to get early access to model releases and competitive inference rates.
+I build agents for US clients where the unit economics support a custom build, typically businesses handling more than 50 qualified enquiries per month or running support volume that costs more than $8,000 per month in human time.

 What we build in the US

 The US builds that recur: medical practice appointment booking agents that respect HIPAA (which means no PHI in OpenAI or Anthropic inference without a signed BAA, which at the moment favors Azure OpenAI or AWS Bedrock for covered entities), home services dispatch agents that route inbound calls and SMS to the right crew based on ZIP code and service type, e-commerce support agents that handle returns and order status inside Shopify or Zendesk, and B2B SaaS qualification agents that pre-screen inbound demo requests before they hit an AE.
-I build on OpenAI GPT-4.5 and GPT-5 where available, Anthropic Claude for reasoning depth and longer context, and N8N or Make for orchestration when the client wants something they can maintain without me.
+I build on OpenAI's current GPT-5.5 family, Anthropic Claude (Opus 4.7 / Sonnet 4.6 / Haiku 4.5) for reasoning depth and longer context, and N8N or Make for orchestration when the client wants something they can maintain without me.

 US compliance detail